chargebee/chargebee-node/README.md

 This is the [Node.js](http://nodejs.org/) library for integrating with Chargebee.
 Sign up for a Chargebee account [here](https://www.chargebee.com).

+Please refer to the [migration guide](https://github.com/chargebee/chargebee-node/wiki/Migration-guide-for-v3) if you are migrating from the older versions of [chargebee-typescript](https://www.npmjs.com/package/chargebee-typescript) or [chargebee](https://www.npmjs.com/package/chargebee/v/2.40.0).

 ## Requirements

 Node.js 18 or higher.